What is a POD?

 - If you have difficulty standing in line or have additional special needs, people will be there to assist you.
 For help, please make contact with a staff member.

 Organizations may also sign up for mobile distribution, giving an organization the option to send one or few people to the POD, retrieving supplies, and then distributing those supplies at their organization site.
-Contact the SWC EP Regional Coordinator or EP Information Specialist for more information.
+Contact the SWC EP Regional Coordinator for more information.